1973 Ryder Cup: Teams

+Selection for the Great Britain and Ireland team was based on a points list with points being earned between the 1972 Benson & Hedges Festival of Golf and the same event in 1973.
+Total points determined the order, with 30 points to the winner, 24 for the runner-up, down to 1 point for the player in 25th place.
+The leading 8 in the points list were guaranteed places, with the remaining 4 selected by a committee.
+The top 8 were: Oosterhuis, Coles, Jacklin, Bembridge, Barnes, Butler, O'Connor and Gallacher.
+The selection committee chose the players lying 9th to 12th in the list: Garner, Polland, Clark and Huggett.

 Due to the rules of the PGA of America in place at the time, players with less than five years as a professional were not eligible for the U.S. team, which included reigning U.S. Open champion Johnny Miller and Lanny Wadkins.
 (These rules also kept Jack Nicklaus on the sidelines until 1969.)
 Miller made his Ryder Cup debut in 1975 and Wadkins in 1977.